-Your body is exposed to highly unstable free radical molecules every day through the polluted air that we breathe, toxins in our food and chemicals in our water.
+Your body is exposed to highly unstable free radical molecules every day through the polluted air you breathe, toxins in your food and chemicals in your water.
 These cause “oxidative stress,” a process that triggers cell damage and has been linked to everything from cardiovascular disease to cancer to cataracts.

-Oxidative stress is also known to be one of the main contributing factor to neurocognitive disorders such as Parkinson’s disease, Alzheimer’s disease.
+Oxidative stress is also known to be one of the main contributing factor to neurocognitive disorders, such as Parkinson’s disease and Alzheimer’s disease.

-One of the top health benefits of kale is that it is a natural detoxifier.
-It not only helps remove toxins but also helps eliminate them from your body.
+One of the top health benefits of kale is that it’s a natural detoxifier.
+It not only helps remove toxins, but also helps eliminate them from your body.

-This is due to a component in kale called isothiocyanates (ITCs) which are made from glucosinolates.
-They have been reported to help detox your body at the cellular level.
-(7)
+This is due to a component in kale called isothiocyanates (ITCs), which are made from glucosinolates.
+They’ave been reported to help detox your body at the cellular level.

-So removing the toxins from you body is an important job.
-Toxins are destroyed first by antioxidants, and then removed (detoxified) with glucosinolates.
-In the words of the George Mateljan Foundation, (7)
+Removing the toxins from you body is an important job.
+Toxins are destroyed first by antioxidants and then removed (detoxified) with glucosinolates.
+In the words of the George Mateljan Foundation: (4)

 The two steps in the process are called Phase I detoxification and Phase II detoxification.
 The ITCs made from kale’s glucosinolates have been shown to favorably modify both detox steps (Phase I and Phase II).
 In addition, the unusually large numbers of sulfur compounds in kale have been shown to help support aspects of Phase II detoxification that require the presence of sulfur.
 By supporting both aspects of our cellular detox process (Phase I and Phase II), nutrients in kale can give our body an “edge up” in dealing with toxic exposure, whether from our environment or from our food.

-This is important to our discussion on kale because, according to an article published in the International Journal for Vitamin and Nutrition Research, ITC’s stimulate the production of Phase II enzymes.
-The health benefits of kale are most potent the sooner you can get it after harvesting, as glucosinolates are easily dimished under certain conditions.
-In fact, (8)
+This is important to our discussion on kale because, according to an article published in the International Journal for Vitamin and Nutrition Research, ITCs stimulate the production of phase II enzymes.
+The health benefits of kale are most potent the sooner you can get it after harvesting, as glucosinolates are easily diminished under certain conditions.
+In fact: (5)

-So if your produce undergoes any sterilization or radiation treatment, this can greatly weaken the ITC’s that are available.
-This is why it is so critical to get your kale from a solid, responsible source such as a local farmer or organic grocery store.
+So if your produce undergoes any sterilization or radiation treatment, this can greatly weaken the ITCs that are available.
+This is why it’s so critical to get your kale from a solid, responsible source, such as a local farmer or organic grocery store.

-Deirdre Orceyre, a naturopathic physician at the Center for Integrative Medicine at the George Washington University Medical Center, says that, “Any vegetable that has a very deep color the way kale does, that means there is a high concentration of nutrients, and that translates into a range of antioxidant and anti-inflammatory effects in the body.”
-(9)
+Deirdre Orceyre, a naturopathic physician at the Center for Integrative Medicine at the George Washington University Medical Center, says, “Any vegetable that has a very deep color the way kale does, that means there is a high concentration of nutrients, and that translates into a range of antioxidant and anti-inflammatory effects in the body.”
+(6)

-This powerful antioxidant and anti-inflammatory duo in kale make it a perfect food for heart health.
+This powerful antioxidant and anti-inflammatory duo in kale makes it a perfect food for heart health.

-This is because kale has a very robust range of antioxidants and also significant levels along Vitamin K and a type of Vitamin E that seems to be heart-healthy, Harris says.
-It has even been shown to lower cholesterol in clinical studies and increases the HDL: LDL ratio by up to 27%!
-(10)
+This is because kale has a very robust range of antioxidants and also significant levels along vitamin K and a type of vitamin E that seems to be heart-healthy, Harris says.
+It has even been shown to lower cholesterol in clinical studies and increases the HDL cholesterol to LDL cholesterol ratio by up to 27 percent.
+(7)

 This is extremely important information for all women of childbearing age because most doctors push folic acid supplementation, which is a synthetic version of naturally occurring folate that has been linked to: